 Teaching Modal Verbs

-Modal verbs are auxiliary verbs that add meaning to the main verb.
-They are never used as main verbs.
+A modal verb is a special kind of helping (auxiliary) verb that adds meaning to the main verb.
+Modals are never used as main verbs or finite verbs.
 There are nine modal verbs in English: will, would, can, could, shall, should, may, might, and must.
 Modals use the same sentence structure as other auxiliary verbs to form sentences and questions.

 • Asking Permission Can I go outside?